Path-dependent PDEs for volatility derivatives: The Markovian representation

-This map will be referred to as the option price or the value function. \end{proposition} \begin{remark} In the VIX case we have $\Th^{t}_s=\Theta^t_s$ for all $s\in\FF=[T,\Tb]$, in other words the option price does not depend on the past $\{\Wh_s:s\in\TT\}$, but depends on a path that runs after the maturity $T$.
-On the other hand, the RV option corresponds to~$\FF=[0,T]$. \end{remark} \begin{proof} We recall that
+This map will be referred to as the option price or the value function. \end{proposition} \begin{remark} Sufficient conditions for $\EE[\abs{\phi(V_T)}]<\infty$ to hold will be given in Section~\ref{sec:main}. \end{remark} \begin{remark} In the VIX case we have $\Th^{t}_s=\Theta^t_s$ for all $s\in\Dd=[T,\Tb]$, in other words the option price does not depend on the past $\{\Wh_s:s\in[0,T]\}$, but depends on a path that runs after the maturity $T$.
+On the other hand, the RV option corresponds to~$\Dd=[0,T]$ where~$J^{t,T}_s=\int_t^s K(s,r)\D W_r$. \end{remark} \begin{proof} We recall that

 which features two convoluted conditionings at $t$ and $T$.